 Taxes are money that citizens pay to the State in order to have common services such as roads, hospitals or schools.
 There are several types of taxes.
 For example, value added tax or VAT is paid every time you buy something.
 A portion of what your purchase costs is money that the seller will send to the State.
 You can see it on the store receipt.
 Have you noticed that not all items have the same VAT?
 Try to find out why.

 Donating means transmitting goods that belong to us to other people.
-You can donate money, things or time.
+You can donate money, things, or time.
 Whoever receives and accepts that good or service is called a donee.
-In our day to day life, it is good to think of donation as something everyday, as an expense or another task that we do willingly.
+In our day-to-day life, it is good to think of donation as something every day, as an expense, or as another task that we do willingly.
 Ask your family who they think could benefit from a donation and talk about the possibilities you have to help.

 We suggest that you build your triple piggy bank following the instructions and think of a plan to save, spend and donate.
 For example, if you receive a weekly payment of four euros (€4) for performing certain tasks, how could you distribute them in your three piggy banks?
 If your grandparents gave you twenty euros (€20) for your birthday, what would you do?
 Remember that money is not an end but a means to achieve other things and that the sooner you learn to handle it responsibly, the easier it will be for you to manage your finances in the future.

 With the collaboration of Fundación Española para la Ciencia y la Tecnología-Ministerio de Ciencia e Innovación.